 This article originally appeared on VICE Italy

 Whether an act is a scientifically inexplicable miracle is a question studied and decided by the medical board of the Congregation for the Causes of Saints.
-I contacted a doctor who has a seat on this medical board and asked him to explain to me how they recognize a miracle, and how the process of creating a saint works.
-That doctor wanted to remain anonymous.
+I got in touch with a member of that board and asked him to explain how they separate the saints from the sinners.
+He is a doctor and wanted to remain anonymous.

 VICE: What are scientifically inexplicable miracles?

 Doctor: The miracles we study are always related to sick people, to an illness that has developed a certain way.
 We try to discern from a scientific perspective whether this development is abnormal.
 In other words, whether it completely differs from clinical records and from what the medical staff treating the illness had expected to happen.

 The process starts when priests or nuns who performed miracles in their life, people who are beatified or are in some phase of beatification, are suggested for sanctification.
 But no more than a handful of miracles are accepted of all the potential saints nominated by the Roman curia each year.
 If they are accepted, it's announced during the High Mass at St. Peter's square by the Pope.